 - You may use the same piece of evidence to support more than one criterion.

 My pharmacy is already a Healthy Living Pharmacy (Level 1, 2 or 3) through a local scheme, do we still need to register with the profession-led Healthy Living Pharmacy Level 1 process?

-At the present we are running a pilot scheme targeted at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, who have not been accredited as HLPs previously by a local scheme (e.g. led by the Local Authority).
-If your pharmacy is currently an accredited HLP, you will not be able to participate in this pilot.
+At present, the scheme is targeted at community pharmacies intending to progress to the profession-led self-assessment process as HLPs Level 1, who have not been accredited as HLPs previously by a local scheme (e.g. led by the local authority).
+If your pharmacy is currently an accredited HLP, you will not be able to participate in this scheme.

 No, the process must be completed for each pharmacy.

 My pharmacy is located within a larger business.
 Do the criteria apply to all members of staff who work with the business?